 - The Recipient will not complete the Activity or has otherwise breached any of their obligations under this Agreement,

-- When dealing with Personal Information (as defined in the Privacy Act 1988) in carrying out the Activity, the Recipient agrees not to do anything which, if done by Sport Australia, would be a breach of the Privacy Act 1988.
+- When dealing with Personal Information (as defined in the Privacy Act 1988) in carrying out the Activity, the Recipient agrees not to do anything which, if done by the ASC, would be a breach of the Privacy Act 1988.

-- The personal details of Recipients (including name, home state, sport, the value of the Grant awarded, a brief description of the purpose for the Grant, and any photo or video footage of them produced in connection with the Program) may be released by Sport Australia to the public and the media for the use of promotional and educational purposes.
+- The personal details of Recipients (including name, home state, sport, the value of the Grant awarded, a brief description of the purpose for the Grant, and any photo or video footage of them produced in connection with the Program) may be released by the ASC to the public and the media for the use of promotional and educational purposes.

-- The Recipient must, if requested by Sport Australia, cooperate with Sport Australia for the purposes of education and to enable a review of the programs’ impact and success for future recipients.
+- The Recipient must, if requested by the ASC, cooperate with ASC activities for the purpose of education and/or review of the Program’s impact and success for future recipients.

 - The Recipient is responsible for obtaining all appropriate insurances with respect to undertaking the Activity and complying with these terms and conditions.

-- The Recipient agrees to indemnify Sport Australia and its officers, employees and contractors against any claim, loss or damage arising in connection with undertaking the Activity, or a breach of this Agreement.
-This obligation to indemnify Sport Australia will reduce proportionally to the extent that any act or omission involving fault on the part of Sport Australia, contributed to the claim loss or damage.
+- The Recipient agrees to indemnify the ASC and its officers, employees and contractors against any claim, loss or damage arising in connection with undertaking the Activity, or a breach of this Agreement.
+This obligation to indemnify the ASC will reduce proportionally to the extent that any act or omission involving fault on the part of the ASC, contributed to the claim loss or damage.

-- This Agreement does not create a relationship of employment, or agency between the Recipient and Sport Australia.
+- This Agreement does not create a relationship of employment, or agency between the Recipient and the ASC.

 - This agreement is governed by the law of the Australian Capital Territory.